We live in such a beautiful part of the world but that doesn’t stop me from wanting to show Lucas different places and experience various cultures.

 To travel without spending a fortune is an achievement.
 With the skyrocketing prices of everything, it seems that a cheap travel experience can happen once in a blue moon, but not if you are aware of the ways to get cheap travel offers and deals.

 So, to make your dream of travelling without going broke possible, consider the following ideas for cheap travel.
-These tips can serve as helpful guidelines about planning your trip and financing your travel costs.
+These tips can serve as helpful guidelines for planning your trip and financing your travel on a budget.

 Be aware of your expenses

 Look around for the best credit cards for air miles.
 Using these to pay for items can result in plenty of miles to claim, just make sure you pay the balance off in full each month.
 Even supermarket loyalty cards convert points into hotel or travel vouchers.
 Join loyalty programmes with hotels as well such as Marriot Rewards and Hotels. com where you earn free nights when booking nights.

 Whilst you are away, put your home on Airbnb, your home could earn you enough to pay for your trip away.
 You could also join one of the home exchange sites.

 Using Trusted House Sitters, you can apply for house and pet sitting worldwide, getting your accommodation for free.
 Use the code RAF282680 to get a 25% discount.
 The cost of the annual membership is similar to a one-night stay in a hotel so well worth the money and you can apply for as many house sits as you like through the year.
 Also look at Facebook groups for house sitting and pet sitting in specific areas or countries, like this house sitting in France group.

 Check the cheapest way to get around your destination